-Thomas Alva Edison fell ill in early 1917, while his Naval Consulting Board moved on without him to recruit a scientific advisory group and build a new naval research laboratory.
-After he recovered, U.S. Navy Secretary Josephus Daniels suggested that Edison forget about board responsibilities and return to inventing, on behalf of the Navy.
+In early 1917, Thomas Alva Edison fell ill, and so his Naval Consulting Board moved on without him to recruit a scientific advisory group and build a new naval research laboratory.
+After he recovered, U.S. Navy Secretary Josephus Daniels suggested that Edison forget about board responsibilities and return to inventing on behalf of the navy.
 Daniels offered to provide support by funding a 25-man team to be chosen by Edison.

 Still keen to contribute his talents to the war effort, Commodore Edison focused his experiments on submarine detection.
 He initially set up operations atop Eagle Rock, overlooking West Orange, with a 40-mile visibility range.
 In early spring of 1917, however, Edison was moving on from those mostly futile experiments, and wanted sea access, and so set up shop on Sandy Hook.
 Edison finally had his Sandy Hook Naval research facility, minus interference from government types.